Knutsen O.A.S. Shipping AS: History

 Knutsen OAS Shipping AS was established in 1895 by Ole Andreas Knutsen.
 From 1900 to 1946 his son Knut Knutsen established the company as one of the largest shipping companies in Norway.
 In the 1970s the shuttle-tanker crises created economic difficulties for the company, and it had to restructure.
 In 1980 Jens Ulltveit Moe became the CEO of the company, and it became a part of the Umoe AS company.
 After acquiring the assets owned by Jens Ulltveit Moe in 2008, the company's new CEO in 2009 was Trygve Seglem.
 Its present strategy was implemented in 1984, and based on long-term contracts to first class charters.
 In 1984, the company got its first offshore loading contract with Statoil for two shuttle tankers.
 The two new-built ships Anna Knutsen and Ragnhild Knutsen were built in China and delivered in 1987.
 One common feature or these two pioneer ships and all other shuttle tankers owned by Knutsen OAS is dynamic position systems from the Kongsberg Group.
 Knutsen OAS operates one of the largest fleets of purpose-built DP-class shuttle tankers in the world.
 In 2008, the company was listed with 40 ships and 11 ships under construction.

+On January 3, 1997, the tanker Tove Knutsen spilled 50 tons of oil in the Humber estuary while discharging at a Conoco monobuoy.
+The shipping company would be fined £35,000 for the tanker officer's error, which prompted extensive cleanup on Cleethorpes beach.